peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 A CBOR object where the object  <i>cborObj</i>
  is given the tag  <i>smallTag</i>
 .
-If "valueOb" is null, returns a version of CBORObject.Null with the given tag.
+If "valueOb" is null, returns a version of CBORObject.Null with the specified tag.

 <b>Exceptions:</b>